AMUSED: An Annotation Framework of Multi-modal Social Media Data: Background

-Social Media platform allows users to create and view posts in multiple formats.
-Every day billions of posts containing images, text, videos are shared on social media sites such as Facebook, Twitter, YouTube or Instagram \cite{aggarwal2011introduction}.
-People use a combination of image, text and video for more creative and expressive forms of communication.
-Data are available in different formats and each social media platform apply restriction on data crawling.
-For instance, Facebook allows crawling data only related to only public posts and groups. \citeauthor{giglietto2012open} discuss the requirement of multi-modal data for the study of social phenomenon \cite{giglietto2012open}.
-In the following paragraph, We highlighted the data format and restriction on several social media platforms. \textbf{Text} Almost every social media platform allows user to create or respond to the social media post in text.
-But each social media platform has a different restriction on the size of the text.
-Twitter has a limit of 280 characters, while on YouTube, users are allowed to comment up to a limit of 10000 characters.
-Reddit allows 40,000 characters; Facebook has a limit of 63206 Characters, Wikipedia has no limit and so on.
-The content and the writing style changes with the character limit of different social media platform. \textbf{Image} Like text, image is also a standard format of data sharing across different social media platforms.
-These platforms also have some restriction on the size of the image.
-Like Twitter has a limit of 5 Megabytes, Facebook and Instagram have a limit of 30 Megabytes, Reddit has a limit of 20 Megabytes.
-Images are commonly used across different platform.
-It is common in Social media platforms like Instagram, Pinterest. \textbf{Video} Some platforms are primarily focused on video like YouTube.
-While other platforms are multi-modal which allows video, text and image.
-For video also there are restrictions in terms of duration like YouTube has a capacity of 12 hours, Twitter allows 140 seconds, Instagram has a limit of 120 seconds, and Facebook allows videos up to 240 minutes.
-The restriction of video's duration on different platforms catches different users.
-For instance, on Twitter and Instagram users post video with shorter duration.
-In contrast, YouTube has users from media organisation, vlog writer, educational institution etc where the duration of video is longer.
+Giglietto et al. discuss the requirement of multi-modal data for the study of social phenomenon \cite{giglietto2012open}.
+Almost every social media platform allows user to create or respond to the social media post in \emph{text}.
+But each social media platform has a different restriction on the length of the text.
+The content and the writing style changes with the character limit of different social media platform. \emph{Images} are also common across different social media platforms.
+Platform have restriction on the size of the image.
+Some platforms are primarily focused on \emph{video}, whereas some are multi-modal.
+Furthermore, for video, there are restrictions in terms of duration.
+This influences the characteristics of usage.